 - Using the Wrong Type of Ladder

 - Incorrect Ladder Placement

 - Using Ladders That Are Old or Damaged

 - Climbing the Ladder Improperly

 Using ladders incorrectly is a serious safety issue.
-It’s possible to prevent ladder accidents by taking the proper precautions.
+It’s possible to prevent ladder accidents not just by creating useless anxiety by taking the proper precautions.
 To protect yourself from unnecessary harm, make sure that you avoid making the following ladder mistakes:

 Using the Wrong Type of Ladder

 If you’re a novice when it comes to doing your own roof repairs or roofing maintenance, you might think that a ladder is just a ladder.
 But there are, in fact, several different types of ladders that can be used for various purposes.
 Like with any job, it’s important to choose the right tool for the task at hand.

 Let’s say, for instance, that you want to climb up on your roof to try and replace some asphalt shingles.
 The tool you have available to you is a step ladder, which is the most commonly used household ladder.
 Step ladders are self-supporting so you think you’re safe in using one to get on the roof, right?